 Previous to his work at Agencourt and the life sciences industry, Brian co-founded Structured Markets, Inc., an online financial exchange, where he served as Executive Vice President of Business Development.
 Brian also worked at General Re, where he designed and implemented the business plan for the Enterprise Risk and Capital Management Consulting practice of its wholly owned subsidiary, New England Asset Management.
 While at General Re, Brian worked closely with the CFO and CEO on corporate finance, M&A, and Board related matters, in addition to marketing complex derivative instruments to financial services companies.
 Prior to this, Brian was a manager at Deloitte Consulting Group, where he managed strategic and re-engineering projects for clients in the life sciences, food distribution, petro-chemical, insurance, and healthcare industries.

 Brian holds an M.B.A. in Finance from Columbia Business School and a B.A. from Bucknell University with a concentration in Computer Science and Business Management.
-Brian is a member of ALSSA, a prominent Life Sciences Organization, and previously served as Chairman of the Board.
+Brian is a Board Member of ALDA (Analytical Life Science & Diagnostics Association).